 In 1996, the Company's IPO marked a new stage of growth which was strengthened by the Group's strategic plans, and the debut of the second generation of family members in management, marking the beginning of a deep cultural transformation in the Group to address the challenges of the new business environment in the 21st century.
+Thanks to the strong founding values maintained over six decades, the Group has been recognised by Standard & Poor Global, in the Corporate Sustainability Assessment, as the Most Sustainable Hotel Chain in the world in 2019 and 2020, obtaining the second position in 2021, thanks to its ethical, social and environmental commitment.

-After emerging stronger from the financial crisis that shook the sector between 2008 and 2013, and after making sure that the Company was in safe hands, Gabriel Escarrer Juliá resigned his executive powers in December 2016, which were transferred to his son Gabriel Escarrer Jaume as Vice Chairman and Chief Executive Officer, with the founder becoming Non-Executive Chairman of the Board of Directors and the General Shareholders' Meeting of the Group.
+After emerging stronger from the financial crisis that shook the sector between 2008 and 2013, and after making sure that the Company was in safe hands.
+Gabriel Escarrer Juliá resigned his executive powers in December 2016, which were transferred to his son Gabriel Escarrer Jaume as Executive Vice Chairman and Chief Executive Officer, with the founder holding the Non-Executive Chairmanship, and also chairing the Board of Directors and the General Shareholders' Meeting.